sainadreddy/Pizza-Sales-Analysis/README.md

 3. Use DAX (measure) to calculate total revenue (SUM), total pizzas sold (SUM), and total orders (Distinct count - because of duplicates).
 4. Calculate (measure) average order value by dividing total revenue by total orders and average pizzas per order by dividing total pizzas sold by total orders.
 5. Add card visuals from the Visualization pane and make necessary formatting adjustments.
 6. To extract the day and month from the date column, use Power Query (Transform Data > Add column > Date > Day/Month > Name of day/month).
-To abbreviate the day/month to the first three letters, use the UPPER and LEFT functions and add as a new column.(Upper(Left(Col_name, Number of letters))
+To abbreviate the day/month to the first three letters, use the UPPER and LEFT functions and add them as a new column.(Upper(Left(Col_name, Number of letters))
 7. Next, add a column chart from the Visualization pane for total orders and day, and perform necessary formatting.
-Repeat the same for month using an area chart.
+Repeat the same for each month using an area chart.
 Add a conditional column to sort the values here.
 8. Use a Donut chart to create percentages for total revenue by category and size, and format it accordingly.
 9. Use a funnel chart for category and total pizzas sold, and format it.